(Disclosure: Some of the links below may be affiliate links)

 - The GDP declined by at least 10% from its peak.

 - A recession lasted for two years or more.

 The last depression in the United States is known as the Great Depression and started in 1929.
 Fortunately, we will not have another depression for a long time.
 If recessions have some beneficial effects, a depression is much more devastating.
 The Great Depression saw almost a third of the American people being unemployed.
-This is not something anybody want to live.
+It is not something anybody wants to experience.

-The causes and consequences of a depression are the same than a recession, but they are stronger.
+The causes and consequences of a depression are the same as a recession, but they are devastating.
 And you can protect yourself in the same way.